 Learn from the past - Provide for the future

-The future of Infinity Energy SA is as a European energy company operating oil and gas fields, making acquisitions of companies and/or licences in that sector and related sectors, to operate those assets, to produce hydrocarbons and to generate electricity from gas produced.
+The future of Infinity Energy is as an energy company operating oil and gas fields, making acquisitions of companies and/or licences in that sector and related sectors, to operate those assets, to produce hydrocarbons and to generate electricity from gas produced.

 The change from petrol and diesel engine cars to electric vehicles will accelerate in the not too distant future and the demand for electricity will increase rapidly to cope with charging these vehicles.
 The Board’s view is that a change to renewable and nuclear energy is necessary in the future but a period of change will necessitate higher levels of gas generation as coal and oil generating stations are phased out throughout Europe.
 As part of the bridging process towards lower emission energy, we must learn to integrate new renewable electricity generation projects with onshore gas production areas.